bamos/snowglobe/README.md

 by defining the following widget in `/etc/lcd4linux.conf`.
 LCD4Linux's
 [exec documentation](https://lcd4linux.bulix.org/wiki/plugin_exec)
-says `exec` should be considered as a last resort, but the following is working well for me so far.
+says to use `exec` as a last resort, but the following is working well for me so far.

 ```